 Like all great cities, Prague too has many stories to tell.
 Once the cultural heart of Central Europe, boasting impressive architecture and Bohemian artistry, then a Communist city under Soviet regime ended by the Velvet Revolution, now a sparkling metropolis refreshed by modern culture.
-Whichever side you choose to explore, your daily journey will always end in front of a reviving pint of premium quality Czech beer.
+Prague is an absolutely fascinating city to visit and one shouldn’t leave without learning something about its past or more contemporary side.
+To help you along, here are 3 themed ways to explore Prague: Bohemian, Communist and Modernist.
+Whichever way you choose, your daily exploration should end in front of a reviving pint of premium quality Czech beer.

 The Royal Way